Google Analytics 4 advice from our Donegal based office nerds

-Businesses need to analyse online activity, by recording it, studying it and tweaking the offering based on the tell tale signs offered by visitors.
+Businesses need to analyse online activity, by recording it, then studying or analysing it and then tweaking the offering based on the ‘tell tale’ signs offered by visitors.

-Customers will tell you what they like, if you can attract them to your website, then engage them, drive them to your offering, convince them to buy once and then retain them as ongoing buyers, thereby creating recurring income.
+Customers will tell you what they like, if you can attract them to your website, then engage them, drive them to your offering, convince them to see the value for them and buy once.
+Then set to work on retaining them as ongoing buyers, thereby creating a recurring income stream for you.

 So make it easier by getting to understand what is important to your customer and therefore to your business.
 How?
 Just ask customers what they want.
-That is the only data you really need – what does the customer want and can we deliver it well.
-After that, you can have someone study the data and tweak the web presence or product offering based on site activity.
-However, asking the customer is the shortest way to a sure conclusion.
-Use the data as a double check.
-Make the experience simple, tweak the actions, improve the functionality, avoid annoying your customers and continually improve every single process.
-Measure, Report, Analyse, Test and Improve.
+That is the only data you really need – what does your customer want and can you deliver it well.
+After that, you can have someone study the data and tweak the web presence or product offering based on site activity, which shows the breadcrumbs or tell tale signs of visitor activity.

-Write down Objectives, Tactics/Strategies, KPIs, Segments and Targets.
+Write down Objectives, Tactics/Strategies, KPIs, Segments and Targets

-Ours for example include:
+Our objectives for example typically include:

-Define the marketing, plan, discuss the IT infrastructure, draw up the implementation plan and set up, then refine it continually.
+Define the marketing, plan, discuss the IT infrastructure, draw up the implementation plan and set up, then refine it continually

 Use ‘Filters’ to remove certain sectors or urls to help improve the real results.
-It us usually NOT a numbers game, so try to get people who represent a good chance of becoming buyers.
+It is usually NOT a numbers game, so try to get people who represent a good chance of becoming buyers.
 Reduce the ‘Bounce Rate’ where people land on your website and then leave immediately.
 It is not normally a numbers game.
 So avoid marketers who tell you they can increase your visitor numbers.
-Listen to the one who say that will increase the sales numbers.
+Listen to the ones who say that will increase the sales numbers.
 That is what is important.

 Goals on Google, within Analytics Dashboard:

-Use Goals to:
+Use Goals in Google Analytics for your business to:

 1. Document Business Objectives